sithmel/Do-androids-dream-of-electric-duck/README.md

 <!-- .slide: data-background="./imgs/chuttersnap-1306524-unsplash.jpg" -->
 ### Async iterables
 Note: ES2018 gives us a way to abstract asynchronous sequences too.
 It is called asyncIterables.
-They can be used for example with files and network resources.
+It can be used for example with files and network resources.

 ---
 ```js